 Am I a good candidate for sedation dentistry?

 Any patient, from child to adult, who experiences dental anxiety is a good candidate for sedation dentistry.
 If you have any of the following fears or concerns, ask us about sedation dentistry as an option for the next dental treatment:

 - Extreme dental anxiety, or fear of visiting the dentist

 - Inability to handle the smells or noises at a dentist’s office

 - Overly sensitive teeth, a strong gag reflex, or trouble getting numb

 - Need for a more complex dental treatment

 - Desire for a more comfortable dental treatment

-If you feel that you could benefit from sedation dentistry at your next appointment, please contact us and let us know how we can better accommodate your needs.
+If you feel that your son or daughter could benefit from sedation dentistry at the next appointment, please contact us and let us know how we can better accommodate your family’s needs.

 After treatment, the nitrous is turned off and oxygen is administered for five to 10 minutes to help flush any remaining gas.
 The effects wear off almost immediately.
 Nitrous oxide rarely has side effects, although some patients may experience minor nausea and constipation.
-Your pediatric dentist will provide you with pre-and post-sedation instructions.
+We will provide you with pre-and post-sedation instructions.